 - gives warranty, recall, safety, or security information about a product or service;

 - gives information about a change in terms or features or account balance information regarding a membership, subscription, account, loan or other ongoing commercial relationship;

 - provides information about an employment relationship or employee benefits;

 - delivers goods or services as part of a transaction that the recipient already has agreed to.

 Marketers can add a certain amount of marketing content to their transactional emails and are still qualified to be transactional rather than promotional.
 There are some guidelines on this.
-The lucid interpretation is that if the primary intent of the message is transactional, then it is.
+The loose interpretation is that if the primary intent of the message is transactional, then it is.
 And if it’s marketing, then it’s a promotional email.
 Placements of content inside marketing messages will also make a difference.
 The transaction should be first and visibly the primary email content, and the subject line should be related to the transaction.

 5 Myths about CAN-SPAM every Email Marketer must know.